Frasers Plus Luton

-Luton Point is a shopping centre in Luton, Bedfordshire, England.
+Frasers Plus Luton (formerly Luton Point) is a shopping centre in Luton, Bedfordshire, England.
 It was formerly an Arndale Centre, until it was purchased by Capital & Regional in January 2006.
 It was temporarily called The Mall Arndale, but was later referred to as The Mall Luton, although local people still refer to it as "The Arndale".
-It has been renamed Luton Point in 2024.
+It was renamed Luton Point in 2024, and to Frasers Plus Luton in 2026.

 History

 Originally opened in 1972, as The Arndale Shopping Centre, it was purchased by Capital & Regional in January 2006.
 The centre has 147 shop units occupying 906850 sqft, and parking for 1,707 cars.

 The area that would become the new shopping centre was cleared during the 1960s.
 Many notable buildings which had escaped the damage of World War II were subsequently demolished.